Acrylami/PLACEHOLDER/README.md

 Lobby
 * Coat rack
- * Coat with note in pocket
-* Chest of drawers
- * Torch
 * Photo Frame
 * Big staircase
- * Creaky step that has hidden compartment underneath
-* Statues that are missing an item e.g. an eye
-* Ornate chair

 Kitchen
 * Counter
 * Fridge
 * Oven
-* Cupboards
-* Pots and pans hanging
 * Locked drawer

 Bathroom